mutwo-org/mutwo-org.github.io/documentation/parameters.rst

    :header: "parameter...", "has value..."
    :widths: 15, 10

-   "volume", "amplitude"
+   "volume", "decibel"
-   "pitch", "frequency"
+   "pitch", "hertz"
-   "duration", "beats"
+   "duration", "beat_count"

 So volume, pitch or duration can essentially be described by one numerical value.
 Nevertheless this doesn't resonate with how we usually think about these parameters in our daily context: